 Inflicting bodily harm upon any person.

-Any verbal or physical action committed against or directed toward a person or property that is motivated, in whole or in part, by bias toward another person’s actual or perceived status with respect to race, religion, color, national or ethnic origin, age, sex, sexual orientation, marital status, citizenship status, disability, genetic information, status as a victim of domestic violence or status in the uniformed services of the United States, or other protected classes as required by law.
+Any verbal or physical action committed against or directed toward a person or property that is influenced, in whole or in part, by another person’s actual or perceived status with respect to race, religion, color, national or ethnic origin, age, sex, gender, sexual orientation, marital status, citizenship status, disability, genetic information, status as a victim of domestic violence or status in the uniformed services of the United States, or other protected classes as required by law.

-Any student who is found responsible for any state, federal or municipal law may be subject to disciplinary action for said offenses.
+Any student who is found responsible for violating any state, federal or local law may be subject to disciplinary action for said offenses.

-Failure to comply with the directions or requests of a member of the University community acting in the performance of his or her duties.
+Failure to comply with the directions or requests of a member of the University community acting in the performance of their duties.
 Failure to comply with written directives such as a No Contact Order.

 Compliance with Emergency Regulations